 Coffee grounds are good for some plants and the garden, in that, you can use them to fertilize the soil.

-To use coffee grounds as fertilizer, sprinkle it on the soil around plant roots and mix it in well.
+To use coffee grounds as fertilizer, sprinkle it on the soil around plant roots and leave it there.

-Alternatively, make tea by adding two cups of used coffee grounds to a gallon of water.
-Next, leave it to steep in the water overnight.
-Use the solution directly or as a foliar feed sprayed on leaves and stems.
+Alternatively, make tea by adding two cups of used coffee grounds to five gallons of water.
+Leave it to steep in the water overnight.
+Finally, use the solution as a liquid fertilizer for your plants.

 3. Keep Away Slugs and Snails

-To use coffee as a slug repellent, make a caffeine spray of freshly brewed coffee and spray it directly on them.
-Also, use this homemade slug repellent on and around your plants.
+To use coffee grounds as a slug repellent, sprinkle some on the soil around your plants.
+You can also make a caffeine spray of freshly brewed coffee and spray it directly on the pests.

 4. Cat Repellent